kubernetes/enhancements/keps/sig-storage/20191008-raw-block-support.md

 * API server on, controller-manager on, kubelet off: kubelet does not see `volumeDevices` section in pods and thus it will run the pods as if the pods did not use the volume at all.
+Kubelet should not touch block volumes at all, especially should not format / mount / resize them.
 * API server on, controller-manager off: PV controller will bind / provision filesystem PVs to PVCs that request block volumes.
-* API server off: all PVs / PVCs / Pods that refer to a block volume are rejected by validation.
+* API server off: all newly created PVs / PVCs / Pods that refer to a block volume are rejected by validation.
+Older objects may keep the field, however, the field is ignored by controller-manager and kubelet as in the previous case.

 As result, cluster admins are responsible for deleting any pods that use block volumes and all block PV/PVCs before downgrading to an older release / disabling